The Atlanta Ballet presented a program including;

 The final piece was Jorma Elo’s choreography set to Sibelius’ violin concerto.
 The set was again stark, but there was a hanging light that looked ever so much like one of the monoliths from “2001, A Space Odessey.”
 There was also an arc of LED light at the back of the stage.
 Sibelius’ music is always beautiful, but also bleak- it was inspired by the sometimes harsh and cold Finnish landscape.
 I liked this work a lot.
 It showed the dancer’s talent for constantly moving and stretching.
 There did seem to be a match of the choreography to the intensity and feeling of the music.
 My only criticism is that I think the lighting could have been used to greater effect.
 The monolith only moved up and down and its lighting was fairly unfocused so that it did not add drama or excitement to any of the choreography.
 It would have been even more effective if it could have moved about the stage, having different angles, and heights.
 It could have provided great shadows and highlights, adding to the drama, and maybe even the anxiety of the piece.
 But then, they didn’t ask me to do the staging.

 This was a program that was variably successful.
 One major drawback was that the intermissions were as long, or longer, than the pieces, which broke up the program a bit too much.
 The pieces were variably successful.
-I like the Elo, but the others simply didn’t rise to anything other than adequate.
+I liked the Elo piece, but the others simply didn’t rise to anything other than adequate.
 But the dancers were uniformly wonderful.